NESTER: An Adaptive Neurosymbolic Method for Causal Effect Estimation: NESTER: Methodology

-The overall idea of our methodology is to design a Domain-Specific Language (DSL) for treatment effect estimation that is fairly general, followed by the use of the standard $A^*$ search algorithm to synthesize programs given observational data from a specific causal model.
-We begin by discussing the DSL we design, followed by the program synthesizer.
-Note that one could view each primitive of our DSL as modules of existing learning-based treatment effect estimators such as TARNet or CFRNet \citep{tarnet}.
-We also theoretically analyze the usefulness of the search-based neurosymbolic program synthesizer for the given task.
+The key idea of our methodology is to design a Domain-Specific Language (DSL) for causal effect estimation and subsequently leverage well-known search algorithms such as $A^*$ to synthesize programs for given observational data.
+We begin by discussing the proposed DSL and its connections to existing literature, followed by our overall algorithm that uses this DSL to synthesize programs.